People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Pay close attention to what is currently going on when your cat puffs its fur, and repeat the activities or events.

-If the cat continues then it’s associated with a traumatic experience, you need to stop such activities.
+If the cat continues then it’s associated with a traumatic experience, and you need to stop such activities.

 Causes of Trauma In Cats

-Generally, a trauma in cats is caused by bad experiences from the past that keeps reoccurring in the mind of a cat.
+Generally, trauma in cats is caused by bad experiences from the past that keeps reoccurring in the mind of a cat.

 There are so many causes of trauma in cats, but we will outline some of the most popular and common ones.